meisamrf/Image-denoising-tensorflow-keras/README.md

 # Block-matching based single model denoiser using Keras and TensorFlow

+### Meisam Rakhshanfar

 This is an implementation of block-matching CNN based image denoiser *BMCNN* using Python 3, Keras, and TensorFlow.
 This work is similar to [IRCNN](https://arxiv.org/abs/1704.03264).
 The differences are:
 1. Prior to denoising, a block matching algorithm searches for similar blocks.
 For each 4x4 block, 4 similar blocks are found.
 Thus, an image with 5 channels (one original and 4 similar blocks) are fed into the network.

-2. We use a lighter network.
-Since the block matching already does some of the processing we can use a simpler network with a fewer number of filters.
+2. Possibility to use a lighter network.
+Since the block matching already does some of the processing we can use a simpler network with a fewer number of filters (fs = 24).

 3. Unlike most of CNN based denoisers that for noise sigma specific weights are required, *BMCNN* uses single model (fixed weight) for all noise levels.